 - Humanitarian applicants under specific Categories

-Instructions on applications are constantly changing; Contact our experts for inquiries or assistance with preparing and submitting an LMIA and Work Permit.
+Application instructions constantly change; contact our experts for inquiries or assistance with preparing and submitting an LMIA and Work Permit.

 Canadian Work Experience

 Once a foreign national obtains sufficient experience, they may apply for Permanent Residency based on their ability to become economically established in Canada.
 Several pathways are available to apply for Foreign Nationals considering working in Canada.
 They should consult with an experienced licensed immigration consultant to determine the best option for their particular situation.
 Our team of experts can help assess the individual's qualifications, education, and experience and help determine the best pathway toward obtaining Canadian work experience and, ultimately, Permanent Residency.
 Call us today to schedule a consultation!